bmth-arg-wiki/bmth-arg-wiki.github.io/pages/music/sao_paulo_live.md

 The DVD edition came out April 10th 2026, with a global livestream event called 'Phase 2: Home Screening Observation Memorial Overture'.

-Below, you will find transcriptions of the interludes and the red texts that flashed on the screen at the start of each song.
+Below, you will find transcriptions of the interludes and the red texts that flash on the screen at the start of each song.

 ## 1. (Interlude) Press Start